 The lukewarm reception to their first movie worked in their favor, proving they were not afraid to take risks to support talent.
 Coppola was hardly a neophyte.
 Son of Francis Ford and brother of Sofia, he had a long list of credits directing music videos, commercials, TV series episodes, and a feature film debut, CQ (2001).
 The behind-the-scenes comedy contemplated a young director (Jeremy Davis) having a romantic meltdown while shooting a cheesy sci-fi movie in 60s Paris.
 It does sound like an A24 production years before such a thing was possible.

 Public and critical recognition came soon enough, with the one-two punch of The Bling Ring (Sofia Coppola, 2013) opening up at the Cannes Film Festival and Spring Breakers (Harmony Korine, 2013) at the Venice Film Festival.
-The movies did not burn the box office but gathered good reviews and a cult following.
-Breakers also gave Selena Gomez a chance to gain credibility in adult roles, 10 year before the success of Hulu's Only Murders in The Building.
+The movies did not ignite the box office but gathered good reviews and a cult following.
+Breakers also gave Selena Gomez a chance to gain credibility in adult roles ten years before the success of Hulu's Only Murders in The Building.

-Since then, over 130 films have been released under the A24 label, in endless pursuit of the best indie movie ever.
-Cinephiles of a certain age will get flashbacks to the early 90 when Miramax set the blueprint for indie cool and marked the trajectory A24 would follow: to distribute and produce fare the overcautious studios would not touch with a pole.
+Since then, over 130 films have been released under the A24 label in pursuit of the best indie movies ever.
+Movie buffs of a certain age will get flashbacks to the early '90s when Miramax set the blueprint for indie cool and marked the trajectory A24 would follow: to distribute and produce fare the overcautious studios would not touch with a pole.
 They bought Sex Lies and Videotapes (Steven Soderbergh, 1989) at Sundance and pushed Quentin Tarantino to an Oscar with Pulp Fiction (1994).

 Dev Patel plays Gawain in "The Green Knight", an Arthurian legend that would give old-timers the vapors. / Photo courtesy of A24.